Nucleic acid — one of our body’s important building blocks — includes substances called purines. A waste product of purines is uric acid.

 Although there are other factors that contribute to gout, the higher the levels of uric acid in your body, the greater the chance for gout inflammation, swelling, and pain.

-The United States Department of Agriculture (USDA) states that a large banana contains 11.8 mg of vitamin C.
+The (USDA) states that a large banana contains 11.8 mg of vitamin C.

 According to the Mayo Clinic, the recommended daily amount of vitamin C for adult women is 75 mg and adult men is 90 mg.
 That translates to a large banana supplying about 16 percent of the daily recommended vitamin C for a woman and about 13 percent for a man.